jgchristopher/obsidian-clipper/README.md

 # Obsidian Clipper

+##**Notice:**
+**Please reinstall the BookMarketlet** link found in the plugin settings.
+Significant changes were made to this plugin and the updated bookmarklet takes advantage of these changes.

 This plugin allows you to capture highlights from the web as Markdown entries in Obsidian.

 ## Requirements